bluwy/publint/site/src/pages/rules.md

 The specified file does not exist.

+> NOTE: This triggers for all `@types/*` packages `"main"` field because it [sets an empty string](https://github.com/microsoft/DefinitelyTyped-tools/blob/b9601d3b849eafcb802d040cb8200eeeabae0028/packages/publisher/src/generate-packages.ts#L133).
+It's unclear whether it's intentional, but it should be safe to remove and not affect anything in practice.
+Keeping it may be confusing or misleading.

 ## `FILE_NOT_PUBLISHED`

 The specified file exists locally but isn't published to npm.
 This error only appears when running `publint` locally.